oprypin/sixcells/README.md

 ### Editor

-Left click on empty space to add a black cell.
-Double click on empty space to add a blue cell.
+Left click on empty space to add a blue cell, right click to add a black cell (configurable).
 (hold Alt to ignore collision between side-by-side cells, as seen in "FINISH" levels)
-Double click a cell to toggle blue/black.
 Left click a cell to switch between 3 information display modes.
 Alt+click a cell to mark it as revealed.